-Notes: p values are in parentheses. \\\, \\, \ denote significance at 1%, 5% and 10% respectively.
-Intercepts included but not reported.
+Notes: Standard errors in parentheses are clustered at the firm-product-origin levels. , , denote statistical significance at 1%, 5% and 10% respectively.
+The dependent variable in model variants (1) - (4) are trade values.
+The dependent variable in model variants (5) - (6) are unit values.
+Constants included but not reported.
 The PPML is estimated on a non-zero sample.

-Discussion and conclusion
+Discussion and Conclusion